-Located directly on the corner of East 6th St. and Interstate 35, the food truck opened in July 2017 and has been serving up flavorful, delicious Haitian dishes to the Austin community ever since.
+Located at 805 Stark St. off N. Lamar Blvd., the food truck opened in July 2017 and has been serving up flavorful, delicious Haitian dishes to the Austin community ever since.

 Experience Haitian Culture